Cerro Tanaro, journey to the (geographical) Monferrato center.

 Cerro Tanaro is home to the Comunità Collinare Via Fulvia, a union of municipalities established with the aim of promoting the development of the territory and improving the services provided to the community.

 Food and wine and typical products.

-Cerro Tanaro is a town in the High Monferrato with a strong wine vocation.
+Cerro Tanaro is a town with a strong wine vocation.

 To be seen.

-Cerro Tanaro is considered the geographic centre of Monferrato.
+Cerro Tanaro is considered the geographic center of Monferrato.